-You know, I don't often speak about that, but I have three first cousins that are in it in the downtown east side
+You know, I don't often speak about that, but I have three first cousins that are in it in the downtown east side suicided, and they were both in -- being prostituted as young ones.
+One of them was being prostituted for alcohol when she was a little girl, and then she did that when she got quite heavily into her addiction, and she struggled with her addiction all her life.

-1 right now, and I love them dearly, and I visit them quite 2 often.
+1 right now, and I I love them dearly, and I visit them quite 2 often.